mogol/flutter_secure_storage/README.md

 To use Flutter Secure Storage on MacOS ensure that you add flutter_secure_storage_macos to your pubspec.yaml file per the instructions on pub.dev.

+You also need to add Keychain Sharing as capability to your macOS runner.

 ## Integration Tests

 Run the following command from `example` directory